 2. 1950 Proof DDR FS-801 Dime

-The proof version of the FS-801 Doubled Die Reverse is rare within an already limited mintage.
-With only 51,386 proof dimes struck in 1950, the subset exhibiting this die variety remains scarce.
-The doubled die characteristics match those found on circulation strikes, displaying separation on reverse inscriptions and design elements.
+The proof version of the FS-801 Doubled Die Reverse is rare within an already limited mintage of 51,386 pieces.
+The doubling characteristics match those found on circulation strikes—separation on reverse inscriptions and design elements—but with the added premium of a proof surface.

 1950 Proof DDR FS-801 Dime (FB) Price/Grade Chart